tommasomoretti/nameless-analytics/README.md

 - Google Consent Mode installed on a website
 - A Client-Side Google Tag Manager container installed on a website
-- A Server-Side Google Tag Manager container hosted on App Engine or Cloud Run (Stape.io to be tested)
+- A Server-Side Google Tag Manager container hosted on App Engine or Cloud Run
 - A Google BigQuery project

 ### How to Set Up: